head47/heavens-door/README.md

 # Heaven's door v0.1
-telegram bot for control your VPN connection
+telegram bot to control your VPN connection
-Can be used for Wireguard VPN for control users, their time online and their connection.
+Can be used for Wireguard VPN to control users, their online time and their connection.
 ## Intalling

 Install the sqlite: